tjhei/plasticity/Readme.txt

+Example code for elastoplatic contact problems

+This code is accompanying the paper

+J. Frohne, T. Heister, W. Bangerth
+Efficient numerical methods for the large-scale, parallel solution of elastoplastic contact problems -- Accepted for publication in International Journal for Numerical Methods in Engineering

-For further information to the source code of file step-42.cc please check tutorial step-42 of the open source library deal.II.
-To run the programm you have to install deal.II as well as Trilinos and p4est.
-On www.dealii.org you will find everthing you need for this purpose.
+For further information to the source code please check the tutorial step-42 of the open source library deal.II.
+To run the program you have to install deal.II as well as Trilinos and p4est.

-Once you have installed everthing you can start a computation by the following
+Once you have installed everthing you can start a computation with the following
 command:

-mpirun -np 4 step-42 filename
+mpirun -n 4 ./step-42 filename.prm

-"filename" has to be replaced by one of the files:
+"filename.prm" has to be replaced by one of the .prm files.

-default.prm                  its_symbol_halfsphere.prm           p1_global.prm
-its_sphere_box.prm           its_symbol_halfsphere_transfer.prm  p2_adaptive.prm
-its_sphere_box_transfer.prm  p1_adaptive.prm                     p2_global.prm.

-Obviously you can modify the prm-files for your issues.